 If you are interested in creating a business plan, establishing your business as a legal entity, or other topics that are not specific to government contracting, please find your local SBDC or SCORE office to see what services (including counseling) that they can provide.

 Referrals from the Vet’s First Verification Program must meet the same guidelines as other clients to be eligible to seek assistance with their SDVOSB and VOSB applications from GMU staff serving Verification Assistance Counselors.
 If you are unsure of your eligibility to become a client, please contact firstname.lastname@example.org.
 We do encourage both eligible clients as well as startups or businesses not ready for government contracting to continue to utilize the webinars and training offered by the Veteran’s Administration.
 Those companies ineligible for counseling from PTAC can contact their local SBDC or VBOC for assistance with their Veteran’s Administration application for CVE.

 Although we are hosted by George Mason University, we don’t have special access to procurement professionals who buy for the university.
 GMU is a member of VASCUPP and does post open solicitations on eVA as do other State of Virginia universities.
 We recommend you register in eVA and keep an eye on the GMU opportunities website here: https://fiscal.gmu.edu/purchasing/do-business-with-mason/view-current-solicitation-opportunities/ If you have further questions about a procurement, the contact information for the procurement officers who can answer those questions are generally listed in the RFP.
-If your company has an existing contract with a Virginia school or a major cooperative organization (E&I/NASPO/OMNIA, etc) it may be help to get added to contract vendor lists.
+If your company has an existing contract with a Virginia school or a major cooperative organization (E&I/NASPO/OMNIA, etc) it may be helpful to get added to contract vendor lists.
 Please visit https://fiscal.gmu.edu/purchasing/do-business-with-mason/ for additional information or talk to your PTAC counselor.